HamedSamavati/sass-project/README.md

-This is a landing page with paying attention to responsiveness and having various features.
+This is a landing page.
+In implementation, attention to responsiveness and having various features were pivots.
 The live url to check up on this page: https://hamedsamavati.github.io/sass-project